 Descriptive evidence is an important but often neglected form of evidence.
 The goal in this unit is to improve the participants’ ability to assess evidence aimed at characterizing a policy situation.
 Particular attention will be paid to the role of sampling and its implications for drawing conclusions from the data.

 Becoming an Effective Consumer of Descriptive Evidence is taught as part of official training programs conducted by institutions collaborating with the Evidence for Policy Design program at the Center for International Development at Harvard University.
 The unit is part of the Building Capacity to Use Research Evidence program, and aims to equip policy decision-makers with practical skills and frameworks for effectively applying data and evidence in their work.
-This is one of six units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.
+This is one of seven units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.

 What You Will Learn

 - Be able to interpret distributions, and know the importance of looking at entire distributions.

 - Accurately interpret and know when to apply each of the following statistics: mean, median, standard deviation, proportion, counts, and percentiles.

 - When faced with descriptive evidence, pose critical questions about what is presented, how the evidence is presented, and what may be missing.